 A New Start For Manufacturing In Ontario

-TORONTO – Ontario can again be the economic engine of Canada, but only if we act to reverse the erosion of our once-robust manufacturing sector, which has lost 300,000 jobs under the current government, PC Leader Tim Hudak said today.
+STONEY CREEK – The Hamilton area will power Ontario’s economy in the 21st century, but only if we act to reverse the erosion of our province’s once-robust manufacturing sector, which has lost 300,000 jobs under the current government, PC Leader Tim Hudak said today.

-“My Ontario will always create, build and sell products around the world, and I’ll put Ontario workers up against anyone,” Hudak said.
+“My Ontario will always create and build things in demand around the world, and I’ll put our workers up against anyone,” Hudak said.
 “But our manufacturing advantages have been beaten down by high taxes, unaffordable energy costs and rigid labour laws.”

-Hudak’s Paths to Prosperity series, at www.ontariopc.com, proposes bold ideas to boost Ontario’s attractiveness for manufacturing to help build our middle class.
+Hudak’s Paths to Prosperity series, at www.ontariopc.com, proposes these and other bold steps to boost Ontario’s attractiveness to manufacturing and help build our middle class.

 “The Liberals running for Premier and the NDP are fuelling our jobs crisis with their old-school mentality that says manufacturing is a thing of the past,” Hudak said.
 “This approach has driven good jobs away and tells would-be investors to take a pass.